 This section includes funding sources, including relevant grant numbers, and other acknowledgments.
+When reporting NIH grants, please include the activity code, institute/center code, and serial number with no spaces in between.
 Do not include names of investigators who have not contributed substantially to the conception of the work, interpretation of findings, or drafting of the manuscript.
 If there are no funding sources or other acknowledgments, this section will not be included.